Complete Guide Types of Pumps Industrial

 What is the difference between centrifugal and gear pumps?

-Centrifugal pumps are ideal for low-viscosity fluids (<100 cP) and high flow rates.
-Gear pumps are positive displacement, ideal for viscous fluids (>100 cP) like oils, resins and asphalt.
-The choice depends mainly on the fluid viscosity at operating temperature.
+Centrifugal pumps are ideal for low-viscosity fluids and high flow rates.
+Gear pumps are positive displacement, ideal for viscous fluids like oils, resins and asphalt.
+The choice depends mainly on the fluid viscosity at operating temperature, confirmed on the manufacturer’s curve.

 How to choose the right pump type?